hakuno/solutions-floating-ip-patterns-terraform/4-routes-ecmp/README.md

 1. If you run the `curl` command repeatedly you can see that requests are distributed between both nginx instances.

 Optionally, to test a failure case:
-1. In the list of virtual machine instances, click *SSH* in the row of the instance starting with the name `nginx-first`
+1. In the list of virtual machine instances, click *SSH* in the row of the instance starting with the name `nginx-first`.
 1. On the `nginx-first` VM, stop the `nginx` service by running:
    ```
    sudo service nginx stop